sandeep-iitr/Learnings-Big-Data-Machine-Learning/machine-learning/unsupervized/README.md

 - Life, constantly tries to find patterns.
 - Motivation of K-Means.
   - If there are labels to be assigned.
 If there are categories inherent in data, then features must have different distribution.

+### PCA/SVD VS NMF
+- Converting data to 2D for K-means.
+- PCA is not good for preserving class labels.
+  - PCA: Project data, such that, variance of the projection is maximum